 New English lab offers hope for students in Juarez Mexico

 Whenever American or English speaking volunteers would visit the orphanage supported by Children’s Hunger Relief Fund in Juarez, the children could be seen writing down phrases that they heard the volunteers use so that they could efficiently memorize them.
-Until those visits, the kids had been burning with the desire to learn English with no proper system in place to support them.
+Until now the kids have been burning with the desire to learn English with no proper system in place to support them.

-Today however, through the generosity of CHRF’s supporters, these ambitious children have a new avenue to learn English.
-The rewards involved for learning English in a third world country are incredible; as an example, twice as many job opportunities arise.
+Today however, through the generosity of CHRF’s supporters, these ambitious children will have a new avenue to learn English.
+The rewards involved for learning English in a third world country are incredible; as an example, twice as many job opportunities become available.

-Faced with the prospects of unemployment many of the children turn to drug dealing, prostitution or stealing in order to survive and take care of their younger brothers and sisters.
-BUT, now armed with the knowledge of a second language spoken just north of their border, a brand new frontier of hope, possibility and opportunity has opened up.
+Faced with the prospects of unemployment, many of the children turn to drug dealing, prostitution, or stealing in order to survive and to take care of their younger brothers and sisters.
+BUT, now armed with the knowledge of a second language spoken just north of their border, a brand new frontier of hope, possibility, and opportunity has opened up.